phrz/Reggie/README.md

 - the result of over fifty hours of intense research into PCRE regex specifications, Unicode standards, UTF-16 encoding for regex, the Swift type system, combinatorial architectures, international phone number specifications.
 - bears the fruit of a powerful, composable, simple to use regular expression engine for building powerful, robust expressions that are too complex to hand-generate
 ### Name validation
-- Probably excepts every human name, unlike other attempts
+- Probably accepts every human name, unlike other attempts
 - Blocks most common SQL injection and XSS payloads, and even HTML character literals `&xxx;`.
 - Accepts every written script.
 - Not a whitelist approach: this could be a pro or con based on your philosophy